dhh1128/codecraft.co/lacunas-everywhere.md

 Also, what you've written so far reminds me of Donald Knuth and his "literate programming", which was intended to address your concerns about the human aspect of programming.
 If I understand correctly, in Knuth's system you write a document whose primary language is English (or Spanish or whatever your human language is) and the compiler extracts embedded code out of it and creates the program.
 That way the code and documentation are never far apart.
 Comments on that?
 David H

 ---

-AFK &amp; Reading Material | UpEndian (2014-07-17 07:58:31)

-[…] In the mean time, Daniel Hardman over at Codecraft has given the software devs among us some interesting thoughts to chew on: Lacunas Everywhere […]

----